 - A first aid kit

 - Items needed for the care of special needs individuals like infants, the elderly, or the disabled.

 Residents may elect to receive updates from the Office of Emergency Management across several media platforms:

 - Alerts from the CodeRed Notification System.

-The CodeRed Notification system is a communication service that allows the Office of Emergency Preparedness and Risk Management to quickly notify citizens about emergency situations through phone, email, or text message alert.
+The CodeRed Notification system is a communication service that allows the Office of Emergency Management to quickly notify citizens about emergency situations through phone, email, or text message alert.
 All citizens and businesses are encouraged to register

-Information relating to CodeRed service can be found on the Office of Preparedness and Risk Management’s website.
+Information relating to CodeRed service can be found on the Office of Emergency Management’s website.